Not registered yet?

 EMC and PSO Fees

-These fees are the approved administrative costs for EMC and the PSO to operate the NEMS in each fiscal year.
+These fees are the approved administrative costs for Energy Market Company (EMC) and the Power System Operator (PSO) to operate the NEMS in each fiscal year.
 These fees are recovered from both generators and retailers based on per MWh generated or consumed.

 EMGrid

-Visualisation tool used by EMC's Pricing team to view the connectivities of the physical network.
+A visualisation tool used by Energy Market Company's (EMC) Market Operations team to view the connectivities of the physical network.
 This is based on the NWStat files as well as the outage files provided by the Power System Operator (PSO).

 EMView

-A tool developed by EMC's Pricing team to view the results of the Market Clearing Engine (MCE).
+A tool developed by Energy Market Company's (EMC) Market Operations team to view the results of the market clearing engine.

 Energy